Conference Agenda

 Melissa Gomez, Child and Family Policy Institute of California, Preventing and Addressing Child Trafficking

-3:30 PM - 5:00 PMListening to Their Voices: Impacts of Commercial Sex Industry on Black Communities in WA StateJasmine Conway, One Survivor To Another
+3:30 PM - 5:00 PMListening to Their Voices: Impacts of Commercial Sex Industry on Black Communities in WA StateJasmine Conway, One Survivor to Another

 Dr Carolyn West, University of Washington